What is the LCC27?

 Why are we changing?

-This change is a collaboration between the Gas Technical Regulators Committee (GTRC), the Gas Appliance Manufacturers Association of Australia (GAMAA) and Gas Energy Australia (GEA) to improve the consumer experience and maximise safety outcomes.
-This collaboration requested changes be made to Australian Standards that will benefit everyone.
-The original project proposal by GEA to Standards Australia is available on the Standards Australia website.
+The objective of this collaboration between the State and Territory Government Gas Technical Regulators Committee (GTRC), the Gas Appliance Manufacturers Association of Australia (GAMAA), Standards Australia and Gas Energy Australia (GEA) is to improve the consumer experience and maximise safety outcomes.
+It was implemented by making changes to the relevant Australian standards so that all Australians will benefit from nationally consistent requirements.
+The original project proposal submitted to Standards Australia by GEA is available on the Standards Australia website.

 When will I see the new valve and appliance connection?

-You may see the LCC27 cylinder in stores or exchange cages from 1 April 2021.
+You will start to see the LCC27 cylinder in stores or exchange cages from 1 April 2021.
 The details on regulatory approvals for the sale of valves and appliances can be found in the GTRC Technical Guidance Bulletin 14 LPG Cylinder connection transition.

-No you don’t need an adaptor and they are specifically precluded from use in the Australian Standards.
-The LCC27 can be used with both a POL and LCC27 appliance connection.
-A LCC27 appliance connection can only be used with a LCC27 valved cylinder.
+No, you don’t need an adaptor and they are specifically precluded from use in the relevant Australian standards because they increase the risk of gas leaks.
+The LCC27 valve works best when connected to an LCC27 appliance connection but it can also be used with the old POL appliance connection ie it’s backward compatible so you don’t need to buy a new barbeque or other outdoor gas appliances.
+On the other hand, the new LCC27 appliance connection can only be used with a new LCC27 valved cylinder.

 Is there anything special about filling the new LCC27 valved cylinder?

-The filling procedures for filling both the POL and LCC27 are covered off in Australian Standard AS1596 : Storage and handling of LP Gas : Appendix J .
-You will be able to check out the helpful GEA video here soon.
+The filling procedures for filling both the POL and LCC27 are covered off in Australian Standard AS1596 : Storage and handling of LP Gas : Appendix J. You will be able to check out the helpful GEA video here.

-Where can I find the Standards for the new connection?
+Where can I find the relevant Australian standards for the new connection?

 If you have any questions, please contact us at email@example.com